Roasted Vegetable Farro Bowl

 This post may contain affiliate links.
 Please read my disclosure policy.

-A delicious whole grain farro bowl with Mediterranean ingredients, including feta cheese, roasted eggplant and sweet cherry tomatoes.
-This is an easy vegetarian farro recipe that’s ready within 40 minutes!
+This recipe makes a savory farro bowl with roasted Mediterranean vegetables, feta cheese, and sweet cherry tomatoes.
+This is an easy vegetarian farro recipe that’s ready to enjoy in 40 minutes.

-Here’s a hearty, healthy whole grain bowl to add to your meal rotation — one of our favorite vegetarian farro recipes, full of roasted Mediterranean vegetables, fresh parsley and feta cheese.
+Here’s a hearty whole grain bowl to add to your meal rotation — one of our favorite vegetarian farro recipes, full of roasted Mediterranean vegetables, fresh parsley and feta cheese.

-Conveniently, they take about the same amount of time to cook, which is a win-win in my book!
+Conveniently, the farro takes about the same amount of time to cook as the vegetables, which is a win-win in my book!

 Farro is an ancient variety of wheat.
 It has a mild, nutty flavor and a pleasing textural bite.
 It’s not at all chewy and each grain keeps its shape, which is a must in a hearty vegetarian salad.

 I’m little obsessed with farro and it’s become an essential staple whole grain in my pantry.
-I actually use it so often that I buy farro in bulk (it’s more economical that way) and store it a big glass jar.
+I actually use it so often that I buy farro in bulk and store it in a big glass jar.

 Recipe steps at a glance